 - Interesting facts (for example, Delia Owens’ description of the swamp’s peculiarities as a biome opening Where the Crawdads Sing)

 How can you involve your characters’ contexts at the start of a novel, chapter or scene so that your reader pricks up their ears?

 4. Introduce striking voices

 We tend to think of hooks strictly in terms of ‘Plot’ with a capital ‘P’.
-Yet a hook is just as often made from an inviting (or compellingly repulsive, in the case of an anti-hero) ‘who’.
+Yet a hook may be something as simple as teasing the reader with introduction to an interesting character (or multiple characters).

 For example, in the opening to Ocean Vuong’s On Earth We’re Briefly Gorgeous (written as a Vietnamese-American man’s letters to his abusive mother), there is an immediate, intimate sense of a connection between two characters.
 A connection that has its own complex history filled with vignettes such as the rest stop scene the narrator describes.

 We have an immediate sense of voice through the wording of the man’s letter.

 A hook thus is not only made up of the pressing questions it inspires.
 It can also be something as simply compelling as a lone, specific voice reaching out to us from the written page.

 What makes your viewpoint narrator’s voice compelling from the first line?
 What fragment of their experiences, beliefs, fears or desires may invite your reader into their narrative?